 Gable Roof – The most popular design easily recognized by its triangular shape.
 Construction costs are lower than other styles and attic space and ventilation are very good.
 Proper construction must be used, particularly in high wind areas where these roofs are prone to damage.
-South of I12 from Baton Rouge to Slidell should take extra precaution.
+South of I12 from Baton Rouge to Slidell should take extra precautions.

 Hip Roof – Slopes on all four sides as opposed to two differentiate hip roofs from gable roofs.
 They offer excellent stability and wind resistance but come at a higher construction cost than simpler styles.
 Pyramid roofs are a type of hip roof where all four sides meet in a point at the top.
 This is a great starter home for any Mandeville or Denham Springs younger couples.

 Gambrel Roof – A gambrel roof has two pitches on each side, the lower pitch being much steeper than the upper.
 These are excellent for creating usable living space but not recommended in areas with heavy winds or snowfall.
 These are great back yard barns for tight back yards found all over Baton Rouge.

 Mansard Roof – Similar to the gambrel style, mansard roofs have two pitches on each side of the roof but have four separate sides.
 Roof construction costs tend to be higher but are often offset by the increased value created through the additional living and/or storage space as well as aesthetic appeal.

 Jerkinhead Roof – Aspects of both hip and gable styles make these roofs very stable and attractive but you’ll pay more in construction costs.